TesheMaximillan/ArtBlog/README.md

 - CSS Preprocessor (SCSS)
 - JavaScript used for Dom Manipulation
-- JavaScript events is used
+- JavaScript events are used
 - JavaScript objects to store and access data
 - Semantic HTML Tag
 - CSS Box Model